mickyjm/mickyjm.github.io/projects/ics212-address-books.md

     - C
     - C++
     - Linked List
-summary: A Meteor Application that my team and I made for UH Manoa faculty and students to find food on campus.
+summary: A Command Line Interface (CLI) application that utilizes linked lists to store data along with saving the data into text files.
 ---

 <div align="middle">